Holiday Sale: 50% off all books, plus FREE SHIPPING on all U.S. orders over $50 | Use code JHOL24

 The Words and Wares of David Drake adds important depth and context to our understanding of both Edgefield pottery and Drake's life.

-David's work is now so highly prized it is the cornerstone of the Metropolitan Museum of Art's traveling exhibit of nineteenth-century ceramic art from Edgefield.
+David's work was the cornerstone of the Metropolitan Museum of Art's traveling exhibit of nineteenth-century ceramic art from Edgefield.

 • Metropolitan Museum of Art, New York (September 8, 2022-February 5, 2023)